j0giwa/ComfyLoot/Style.md

 - Return type and modifiers **on their own line**.
 - Function name and argument list on next line.
 This allows to grep for function names simply using grep ^functionname(
-- Opening { on own line (function definitions are a special case of blocks as they cannot be nested).
+- Opening { on own line.

 ```csharp
 private static int